sharom01/contoso-university/README.md

 For reference only:
-Removing a file from repository commit history using <a href="https://rtyley.github.io/bfg-repo-cleaner">BFG Repo-Cleaner</a> In this example the file name is Web.Somee.config (possibly case sensitive)
+Removing a file from repository commit history using <a href="https://rtyley.github.io/bfg-repo-cleaner">BFG Repo-Cleaner</a>
+<br>In this example the file name is Web.Somee.config (possibly case sensitive)

 Steps:
 Delete Web.Somee.config from https://github.com/sharom01/contoso-university